One-Sided Local Crossing Minimization: Preliminaries

-Given $(G,<_X)$ (with no isolated vertices), the median heuristic chooses, for each vertex $y \in Y$ its \emph{median}, denoted $\median(y)$, to be the neighbor of $y$ which is either the $\floor{\deg(y)/2}$-th or the $\ceil{\deg(y)/2}$-th neighbor of $y$ in the order $<_X$.
+Given $(G,<_X)$ (with no isolated vertices), the median heuristic chooses, for each vertex $y \in Y$ its \emph{median}, denoted by $\median(y)$, to be either its $\floor{\deg(y)/2}$-th or $\ceil{\deg(y)/2}$-th neighbor in the order $<_X$.
+The choice depends on the algorithm, but we call any algorithm that uses one of these choices a median heuristic.
 Observe that the median is only defined for vertices in $Y$ with degree at least one.
 We can safely assume that every vertex in~$Y$ has degree at least one, as an isolated vertex does not introduce any crossings, regardless of the position in the order.
 The choice of medians defines the following partial order $\sqsubseteq_Y$ on $Y$:

 The median heuristic returns an order $<_Y$ that is some linear extension of~$\sqsubseteq_Y$.